agourlay/post-on-my-fridge/Readme.md

 The position of a post on the fridge is saved in db using ajax requests everytime it changes.

-The content of the fridge is refreshed automatically every 5 minutes.

 ## How to use it

 Deploy it on your Google App Engine account or test it there www.post-on-my-fridge.appspot.com